Nonprofit Investment Management Blog

 How is UPMIFA Different From UMIFA?

-The main difference between UPMIFA (the Uniform Prudent Management of Institutional Funds Act) and its predecessor, UMIFA (the Uniform Management of Institutional Funds Act), is that UPMIFA replaces the requirement to maintain the "historic dollar value" of contributions with a requirement to preserve the purchasing power of the principal over the long term.
-Additionally, UPMIFA includes the "charitable purpose doctrine," which stipulates that investments must align with an organization's overall social mission.
+One key difference between UPMIFA (the Uniform Prudent Management of Institutional Funds Act) and its predecessor, UMIFA (the Uniform Management of Institutional Funds Act), is that UPMIFA replaces the requirement to maintain the "historic dollar value" of contributions with a requirement to preserve the purchasing power of the principal over the long term.

 Is the Uniform Prudent Management of Institutional Funds Act a Law?

 The Uniform Prudent Management of Institutional Funds Act (UPMIFA) is not a federal law, but rather a model act created by the National Conference of Commissioners on Uniform State Laws (NCCUSL).
-This act provides guidance for state laws related to the management of institutional funds by charitable organizations.
 Model acts are proposed laws that are meant to be adopted by individual states, rather than being enforced as a federal law.
+Each state has the option to adopt UPMIFA or its own version of it, so it's implemented at the state level rather than being federal law.

 States can adopt UPMIFA in its entirety or modify it to suit the specific needs of their state.
 As of today, most states in the U.S. have adopted some version of UPMIFA, but there are a few exceptions.
 Because UPMIFA is a model act, the specifics of the law may differ slightly from state to state.
 It's important to consult with a lawyer or legal expert to understand how the law applies to your specific organization.